 The authority, a quasi-government agency that oversees metered parking spaces and surface lots around the county as well as four parking garages in Towson and five public golf courses, is expected to sell the Lavender Avenue lot to Towson-based DMS Development for $500,000.
 The developer plans to build a Walgreens Pharmacy on the property.

 The sale is contingent upon the authority purchasing a two-tenths of an acre parcel owned by the state that was once part of a bus loop.
 The state Board of Public Works is expected to take up the sale of the property to the authority at its Oct.
 31 meeting.
-The state and authority have reached an agreement to sell the property for $52,950.
+The state and authority have reached an agreement to

 The sale is opposed by a number of community leaders who believe the loss of parking will damage attempts to revitalize the downtown commercial district along Harford Road.